justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 - *check service* that displays metadata about uploaded files when URL was provided
 - *bug report* that sends a generated HTML page to the admin for checking it with `wappalyzer`

 Without exploiting any vulnerabilities, URLs of generated pages will not be displayed to the user, and because of which *check service* and *bug reports* can't be used.
-This leads us to the first objective of the mission -- **leak the URL of a generated page.**.
+This leads us to the first objective of the mission &mdash; **leak the URL of a generated page.**.

 ### Backend